Our Concept of a Premier Fishing Trip

 Our Private Lands Offering Exclusive Fishing Privileges

-River Plate has gone a step further to ensure our anglers enjoy the finest Peacock Bass fishing experience in the Amazon by negotiating exclusive fishing entry permits from over 12 Indian Reservations located in both the northern and southern fisheries.
+We have gone a step further to ensure our anglers enjoy the finest peacock bass fishing experience in the Amazon by negotiating exclusive fishing entry permits from Indian Reservations.
 These permits are enforced by the villagers of those particular rivers and several times they have brought in anglers from competing fishing operations that violated these exclusive entry areas and escorted them off these private entry waters.
-The compensation given to the indigenous Indian villages have included electrical generators, satellite systems that have allowed the villages to acquire online communications and online learning centers for the indigenous peoples of the remote Amazon, as well as promoting cottage industries such as lure manufacture providing additional compensation from River Plate fishing operations.
+The compensation given to the indigenous Indian villages have included electrical generators, satellite systems that have allowed the villages to acquire online communications and online learning centers for the indigenous peoples of the remote Amazon, as well as promoting cottage industries such as lure manufacture providing additional compensation from our fishing operations.

-These exclusive fishing privileges have allowed River Plate to manage the amount of fishing pressure on a given fishing area, greatly enhancing the numbers and quality of Peacock Bass available to their anglers.
-The villagers have discontinued spearing & netting Peacocks for their own use and one village recently voted to refrain from targeting Peacock Bass for subsistence helping River Plate’s overall management of the resource.
+These exclusive fishing privileges have allowed us to manage the amount of fishing pressure on a given fishing area, greatly enhancing the numbers and quality of Peacock Bass available to their anglers.
+The villagers have discontinued spearing & netting peacocks for their own use and one village recently voted to refrain from targeting Peacock Bass for subsistence helping our overall management of the resource.